sassoftware/esp-kubernetes/README.md

 M  uaa-deployment-85d9fbf6bd-s8fwl                                   1/1     Running   0          25h
 ```

 The ESP operator, SAS Event Stream Processing Studio, SAS Event Stream Processing Streamviewer, PostgreSQL, oauth2_proxy, and Pivotal UAA are started by the YAML files supplies.
-After SAS Event Stream Processing Studio initializies, it creates a custom resource that causes the ESP operator to start a “client-config-server”, which is a small ESP server running a dummy project.
-SAS Event Stream Processing Studio uses that ESP server to obtain a list of available connectors, algorithms, and another metadata it requires.
+After SAS Event Stream Processing Studio initializes, it creates a custom resource that causes the ESP operator to start a “client-config-server”, which is a small ESP server running a dummy project.
+SAS Event Stream Processing Studio uses that ESP server to obtain a list of available connectors, algorithms, and other metadata that it requires.

-An Ingress for each compenent should also appear in the namespace:
+An Ingress for each component should also appear in the namespace:

 ```
    [esp-cloud]$ kubectl -n mudeploy get ingress